PaulinaStypinska/talks-and-lectures-app/README.md

 I am using Angular (v.1.5), an MVC framework, to display my data, through ng-view and multiple partials.

-Here is the directory & file structure for my VIEWS folders:
+Here is the directory & file structure for my VIEWS folder:
 ```
 .
 ├── index.html